ebe-nezer/Plagiarism-checker-Python/README.md

 ```

 ```
-Run the file using below command python3 app.py
+Run the file using below command ;
+In linux :
+    python3 app.py
 ```